How to join The special boat service in 2018

 The Special Boat Service is the sister force of the Special Air Service.
 Previously called the Special Boat Squadron it is predominantly made up of elite Royal Marines Commandos.
 The SBS, along with the SAS, the Special Reconnaissance Regiment and the SFSG form a major part of the UK’s Special Forces.
 The selection process for joining the Special Boat Service is extremely tough.
-Read on to find out more about selection and the types of weapons used by the SBS.

 The selection process for entry into the SBS, along with the SAS, is undoubtedly the toughest of any of the worldwide Special Forces.
 What makes it so tough is the fact that it tests both one’s physical and mental stamina over a prolonged period of time.
 Many other selection processes for different armed forces units are shorter and less rigorous.
 The reason for the intense difﬁculty of the process is because it is imperative that the SBS get the right men for the job.

 There is no room for error during any of their missions and it requires a special type of person to be able to hold down that level of responsibility.
 The SBS, until more recently, only recruited from the Royal Marines.
 Now it is open to any member of the UK Military Fighting Forces including the Royal Engineers, the Royal Artillery and the RAF Regiment.

 The SBS soldier is both physically and mentally tough.
 They are certainly not robots or supermen, but instead extremely ﬁt, highly skilled and totally focused on the task in hand.
 You will never see an SBS soldier bragging in the pubs about the fact that he belongs to the service, nor will you see him ﬁghting with anyone in the streets when the pubs close.
 They are highly professional and very guarded about the role that they play.